 For example, in Washoe Valley, we typically experience a “false spring,” during which temperatures become unseasonably warm for a week or more in early spring, and then dip back down to more seasonal levels.
 Unfortunately, low‐chill‐hour trees such as apricot, plum and peach may bloom during this warm period because they have accumulated their required chill hours.
 A tree that has accumulated its required chill hours, and then experiences some warm weather, will open its flower buds, making the flowers susceptible to chilling injury once cold temperatures return to the area.

 If you want dependable fruit, plant an apple or pear tree.
 That’s because apples and pears have a higher chill requirement and will not bloom in our area until temperatures are safely out of the danger zone.
 Now that new varieties of many fruits are being cultivated, with chill requirements of between 800 and 1000 hours, opportunities for planting fruit trees in northern Nevada are expanding.
 If you want apricot, try Gold Cot, a semi‐dwarf variety with an 800 chill‐hour requirement, or try your luck with Tilton, which requires 700 chill hours.
 If you like nectarine, consider Mericrest or Harko, both of which require 800 hours of chilling temperatures.

-For the complete list of tree varieties and photos of pruning methods, use the link below to view full article.
+For the complete list of tree varieties and photos of pruning methods, use the link below to download the PDF version of the full article.